You did it—you survived another New York winter!

 It’s time to celebrate with a wardrobe change.
 But once you swap out those boots for sandals, sweaters for tank tops, and jeans for shorts, you need to pack all your cold weather clothing away.
 You may be tempted to toss it all into a bag and just be done with it, but if you don’t pack your clothes away properly, you’ll regret it when the cold weather makes its way back to the city.
 Follow these tips now and start your summer off guilt-free and organized.

 So, your winter clothes are all washed, dried, hung/folded, and treated, but you don’t have an appropriate place to store them in?
 No problem!
-Contact the experts at Gotham Mini Storage for a secure, climate-controlled place to keep your wardrobe until temperatures drop again.
+Contact the experts at Gotham Mini Storage for the best mini storage in Manhattan offering a secure, climate-controlled place to keep your NYC winter wardrobe until temperatures drop again.